python-semantic-release/python-semantic-release/docs/configuration.rst

     README.rst:VERSION {version}

-As with `config-version_variable`, it is possible to specify multiple version patterns in ``pyproject.toml``.
+As with :ref:`config-version_variable`, it is possible to specify multiple version patterns in ``pyproject.toml``.

 .. _config-version_source: